Deploying finetuned models

 Deployment Considerations

 Before diving into specific deployment options, you should understand the various factors that influence the deployment process.
 One of the primary considerations is the memory and machine requirements for your finetuned model.
-LLMs are typically resource-intensive, requiring substantial RAM, processing power and specialised hardware.
+LLMs are typically resource-intensive, requiring substantial RAM, processing power and specialized hardware.
 This choice of hardware can significantly impact both performance and cost, so it's crucial to strike the right balance based on your specific use case.

 Real-time considerations play a vital role in deployment planning, especially for applications that require immediate responses.
-This includes preparing for potential failover scenarios if your finetuned model encounters issues, conducting thorough benchmarks and load testing, and modelling expected user load and usage patterns.
-Additionally, you'll need to decide between streaming and non-streaming approaches, each with its own set of trade-offs in terms of latency and resource utilisation.
+This includes preparing for potential failover scenarios if your finetuned model encounters issues, conducting thorough benchmarks and load testing, and modeling expected user load and usage patterns.
+Additionally, you'll need to decide between streaming and non-streaming approaches, each with its own set of trade-offs in terms of latency and resource utilization.

 Deployment Options and Trade-offs